 So how do the new UK Passport renewal rules work?

 Under the new rules, your new passport expires 10 years from its date of issue.
-Any time left on your old passport is discarded.
+Any time left on your old passport will no longer be credited to your new passport.
 To resurrect our belaboured example:

 Your passport expires on February 12, 2017.
 Your new passport is issued on November 5, 2016.
 Your expiry date is November 5, 2026.
 Your original expiry date now has no bearing on your new passport’s expiry date.